Nivetham1710/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step1 : Get the two values from the user
+### Step1 :
+ Get the two values from the user
-### Step 2: Assign the value of second variable to a temporary variable
+### Step 2:
+ Assign the value of second variable to a temporary variable
-### Step 3: Assign the value of the first variable to the second variable
+### Step 3:
+ Assign the value of the first variable to the second variable
-### Step 4: Assign the value in temporary variable  to the first variable
+### Step 4:
+End the pragram

 ## Program
 ~~~